what we do

 founder & editor

-Zoë writes the newsletters and reviews, as well as editing and designing the website and newspaper.
+Zoë writes the newsletters and reviews, and edits and designs the website and newspaper.
 She is qualified to recommend comedy due to her impeccable taste* and a history of writing about comedy and the arts for national and local publications.

-She sometimes reviews for Funny Women, and doesn’t like star ratings and thinks reviewers should consider not giving them.
+She is an award-winning journalist, a former arts writer at The Standard and has reviewed comedy for Funny Women.
+She really doesn’t like star ratings and thinks reviewers should stop giving them.

-*Maddy said this once and Zoë took it to heart.
+*Maddy said this once and many have confirmed it since, so now it’s fact.

 Georgia House